salmanub/pb/src/pages/en/index.md

 ---
 layout: 'layouts/index.njk'
-title: 'Perito Barcelona | Judical Surveyors.
-Experts in Forensic Reports on Construction and Insurance Claims'
+title: 'Perito Barcelona | Technical Expert Reports on Construction and Insurance Surveyors.'
 description: "We provide construction and insurance expert reports.
 15 years of experience in technical assessments.
 Expert testimonies accepted in all courts."
 permalink: /en/
 lang: en